autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/farming/additional-guides/verify-farmer.md

 2. Sign into your wallet through Subwallet or Polkadot.
 ![Select Wallet](/img/doc-imgs/verify-farmer/select-wallet.png)

-3. Find the new **Get your Farmer role on Discord** section within the panel.
+3. Find the new **Get your Farmer role on Discord** section within the panel. **NOTE: This section will not appear if you have not farmed any TSSC yet.**
 ![Wallet Panel](/img/doc-imgs/verify-farmer/wallet-panel.png)
 <br/><br/>